TheIronYard--Orlando/git-demo/app/students.md

 * Brandon has nothing to do but take this class, because he has no outside responsibilities.

-* Lake was lucky to join this class, because he just heard about it literally the day before it started.
+* Lake is really hungry.

 * Kevin thinks the class is ok, but wishes we could go faster.
 Lots faster.